TykTechnologies/nordic-2018-lab/workshop1/README.md

 }'
 ```
 3. Test with the save request.
 You'll see your payload in the "data" field in the response.
-4. Play with the request - remove the id or the todo, to get the validation tripped
+4. Play with the request - remove the id or the todo, to get the validation tripped.
+For instance `{"error": "id: id is required"}` )

 =================================================